accuknox/samples/UPDATES.md

 <br />

-The **Online Boutique** cloud-native microservices demo application is tweaked to accomodate some of the usecases mentioned below
+The **Online Boutique** cloud-native microservices demo application is tweaked to accommodate some of the use-cases mentioned below

 1. **Sensitive keys in codebases** -
-     commiting sensitive information to version control system.
+     committing sensitive information to the version control system.

-2. **Custom handle with code execution** - a custom httpHandler to replyback *whoami*
+2. **Custom handle with code execution** - a custom httpHandler to reply *whoami*
 3. **Vulnerable address field** -
     to executes codes in the backend

-> **Note :** This tweakings were done to make the application
+> **Note:** These tweakings were done to make the application
 > slightly vulnerable and the use of this application in production environment
 > is highly discouraged.
-Use a sandboxed enviroment to test out the application.
+Use a sandboxed environment to test out the application.

 <br />